-All cattle, sheep, goats, swine and horses commercially slaughtered in 2015 were examined post mortem.
-In addition, 924 breeding pigs and 195 breeding bulls were tuberculin tested.
-As part of diagnostic testing, samples from 7 alpacas, 5 llamas, 2 cattle, 1 pig and 1 sheep were tested for Mycobacteria.
+All cattle, sheep, goats, swine and horses commercially slaughtered in 2016 were examined post mortem.
+In addition, 195 breeding pigs and 158 breeding bulls were tuberculin tested.
+As part of diagnostic testing, samples from one sheep and 10 pigs were tested for Mycobacteria.
 All the samples were negative for tuberculosis/Mycobacteria.
 For details see the Appendix.

 With respect to M. bovis infection in humans, the situation in Norway is good.
-Less than 1% of the reported human tuberculosis cases were caused by M. bovis, and these patients were either infected abroad or many decades ago (reactivated tuberculosis).
+Less than 1% of the reported human tuberculosis cases in the last 5-10 years were caused by M. bovis, and these patients were either infected abroad or many decades ago (reactivated tuberculosis).
 The number of cases of tuberculosis caused by M. tuberculosis, however, has increased in Norway in the last 15 years due to immigration.